-In this book, By the Spear, Ian Worthington (ISBN 978-0-19-992986-3) gives a good concise narration of the career and power of Philip II of Macedonia and his famous son, Alexander the Great.
-It may be a good way to get acquainted with the conquests and accomplishments of both rulers but then it tells the story in a nutshell.
-This, in fact, may discourage anyone to read it to the end because it is cramped with so many facts and figures.
+In this book, By the Spear, Ian Worthington (ISBN 978-0-19-992986-3) gives an excellent concise narration of the career and power of Philip II of Macedonia and his famous son, Alexander the Great.
+It may be a good way to get acquainted with the conquests and accomplishments of both rulers, but then it tells the story in a nutshell.
+This, in fact, may discourage anyone from reading it to the end because it is cramped with so many facts and figures.

-It is clear that the author relied on an immense bibliography, which is listed at the back of his book.
-This by itself is an excellent source of information.
-The added Timeline is rather condensed, and so is the Cast of Principal Characters.
+Clearly, the author relied on an immense bibliography, which is listed at the back of his book.
+This, by itself, is an excellent source of information.
+The added Timeline is somewhat condensed, and so is the Cast of Principal Characters.
 The maps at the beginning of the book are, however, excellent.

 No comments: